awsdocs/amazon-chime-administration-guide/doc_source/edit-voicecon.md

    1. Choose **Save**\.

+   1. \(Optional\) For **Emergency calling**, choose **Add** to add emergency call routing numbers that you have obtained from a third\-party emergency service provider\.
+For more information, see [Setting up emergency call routing numbers for your Amazon Chime Voice Connector](chime-voice-connector-emergency-calling.md)\.

    1. \(Optional\) For **Streaming**, choose **Start** to send audio to a Kinesis Video Stream, then choose **Save**\.

    1. Choose **Phone numbers**\.